H.R. 2196: National Emergency Medical Services Memorial Extension Act

 2

-The extension applies to a commemorative work in the District of Columbia and its environs, keeping the memorial effort active in the federal commemorative works process.
+The extension covers a commemorative work in the District of Columbia and its surrounding area, keeping the project inside the federal commemorative-works process.

 3